Tidsbanken/security/SECURITY.md

 ## Reporting Vulnerabilities

+**Responsible Disclosure**: We request that you refrain from publicly disclosing the vulnerability until we have had an opportunity to investigate and address it.
+We strive to resolve security issues promptly and will keep you informed of our progress throughout the process.

 If you discover a potential security vulnerability, please follow these steps to report it to us:

+### By GitHub
 1. **Gather Information**: Collect as much information as possible about the vulnerability, including a description of the issue, the affected system or application, and any steps to reproduce the vulnerability.
+2. **Submit a Report**: Submit a detailed report of the vulnerability to our security team via GitHub by clicking the "Report a vulnerability" button on the repository's Security tab or by clicking [here](https://github.com/Tidsbanken/security/security/advisories/new).
+3. **Follow the Instructions**: Follow the instructions provided by GitHub to submit your report.
+Please include a detailed description of the vulnerability, the affected system or application, and any steps to reproduce the vulnerability.

+### By Email

+1. **Gather Information**: Collect as much information as possible about the vulnerability, including a description of the issue, the affected system or application, and any steps to reproduce the vulnerability.

 2. **Contact Us**: Submit a detailed report of the vulnerability to our security team via email at [teknisk@tidsbanken.no](mailto:teknisk@tidsbanken.no).
 Please include "Security Vulnerability Disclosure" in the subject line.
 You may choose to remain anonymous, but please provide a valid contact email address so we can communicate with you regarding the vulnerability and its resolution.

 3. **Provide Contact Information**: Include your contact information in the report, including a way to contact you, and any other relevant contact details.
 This will allow us to communicate with you regarding the vulnerability and its resolution.

-4. **Responsible Disclosure**: We request that you refrain from publicly disclosing the vulnerability until we have had an opportunity to investigate and address it.
-We strive to resolve security issues promptly and will keep you informed of our progress throughout the process.

 ## Guidelines